GregHib/void/README.md

 From here you can navigate in the left panel to `/game/src/main/kotlin/world/gregs/voidps/` where you will find [Main.kt](./game/src/main/kotlin/world/gregs/voidps/Main.kt) which you should be able to right-click and run.

 > [!NOTE]
-> See the [Troubleshooting Guide](https://github.com/GregHib/void/wiki/Troubleshooting) for further problems
+> See the [Troubleshooting Guide](https://github.com/GregHib/void/wiki/Troubleshooting) for further problems.

 ## Documentation